influxdata/docs-v2/content/v2.0/influxdb-templates/stacks/update.md

 to update a stack with a modified template.
 When applying a template to an existing stack, InfluxDB checks to see if the resources in the template match existing resources.
-InfluxDB updates, adds, and removes resources to resolves differences between current state of the stack and the newly applied template.
+InfluxDB updates, adds, and removes resources to resolve differences between the current state of the stack and the newly applied template.

 Each stack is uniquely identified by a **stack ID**.
-For information about retrieving your stack ID, see [View stacks](/v2.0/influxdb-templates/stacks/view/)
+For information about retrieving your stack ID, see [View stacks](/v2.0/influxdb-templates/stacks/view/).

-**To update a stack, provide the following:**
+**Provide the following:**

 - Organization name or ID
 - Stack ID